J-adithya/Image-Generator/README.md

 # Image-Generator
 Generate images from text using stable diffusion
-To be integrated with its sister file "ChstBot".
+To be integrated with its sister file "ChatBot".

+# Dependencies
+'''pip install diffusers accelerate torch transformers Pillow flask'''